Young adults affected by cancer have unique needs.

 Through support from Teen Cancer America, the AYA Program brings Norton Children’s specialists and Norton Cancer Institute adult cancer care providers together to support this special group’s needs.

 Cancer patients sometimes spend days or weeks at the Addison Jo Blair Cancer Center.
 It’s important that their space reflects their needs.

 The Adolescent and Young Adult Unit offers a quiet space for private time and a common space for spending time with other patients and visitors.
 The unit is designed to give teens a place where they can socialize, relax and entertain.

-The Adolescent and Young Adult Program offers a wide variety of services designed to help you and your family adjust to a cancer diagnosis.
+The AYA Program offers a wide variety of services designed to help patients and families adjust to a cancer diagnosis.
 These include: